 Holistic Dentistry Is a Scam and Hoax

-But getting specifically to the question about “curing” dental cavities, this post was largely inspired by this wonderfully thorough article that debunks the idea of healing cavities (particularly since the writer is not in the dental field, but did all the research on her own) on the FB Page I F********g Hate PseudoScience, which happens to be one of my favorites.
-Yes, I wish they didn’t use the F word, but it’s their prerogative, and hey – it does get people’s attention!
+But getting specifically to the question about “curing” dental cavities, this post was largely inspired by this wonderfully thorough article that debunks the idea of healing cavities (particularly since the writer is not in the dental field, but did all the research on her own) on the FB Page I F********g Hate PseudoScience, which used to be one of my favorites – unfortunately, now it’s mostly clickbait, so this is one of the few good resources on it.

 Why Most Dental Cavities Can Not Be Cured